 The Foreclosure Auction?

 If the homeowner has not yet managed to pay the amount due or modified the loan/s, the bank will send a “Notice of Sale”.
 This means a written notice stating that the bank will sell the home at auction.

-The foreclosure rules in Texas require a written notice of minimum 21 days before the bank/lender can sell the home.
+The foreclosure rules in Texas require a written notice of a minimum of 21 days before the bank/lender can sell the home.
 The bank/lender must also post the “Notice of Sale” at the door of your county courthouse and file it with the clerk of that respective county.
 The notice of sale must include; the location, date and time of the planned auction/sale.

 What Happens At The Foreclosure Sale/Auction?